RobinScavo/Property-Management/README.md

 - Add database and headless CMS (property data is POJO dummy data).
 - Add restful routing so users can send specific property links.
+- I lose some of functionality when viewed on my iPhone (animation transitions and the carousel).
+I have much to learn about browsers on mobile devices.

 # Optimizations needed